avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     uint64 nonce,
     // The validator weight
     uint64 weight,
-    // The timestamp at the validator was added uint64 addTimestamp
+    // The timestamp the validator was added uint64 addTimestamp
 }